hariton594/resource-watcher/README.md

 });
 ```

 You can also listen for any of these events.
-This time the callback receives a different set of parameters, the first being an instance of `JasonLewis\ResourceWatcher\Event` and the remaining two being the same as before.
+This time the callback receives a different set of parameters, the first being an instance of `ResourceWatcher\Event` and the remaining two being the same as before.

 ```php
 $listener->anything(function($event, $resource, $path) {